The Last of Us - Review

 Image: Sony / Naughty Dog

-Joel is very much like Wolverine, a man who may not be bad, but who does bad things to get what he needs.
+Joel is very much like Wolverine: a man who may not be bad, but who does bad things to get what he needs.
 You get the impression that those bad things have taken a toll on Joel over time and he may not be so good anymore.
-Joel's actions are brutal, savage, and ruthless in a way that you know he's made peace with it a long time ago and is almost feral because of how close he comes to killing people who may not mean him harm.
+Joel's actions are brutal, savage, and ruthless in a way that you know he made peace with it a long time ago and is almost feral because of how close he comes to killing people who may not mean him harm.
 A companion might be the thing that brings him back or pushes him over the edge.
 What will he do when pushed to his breaking point?

 The story and the character dynamics of The Last of Us is not really new, but it is still interesting.
 Joel is an intriguing protagonist whose story I wanted to see through to its end.
 Ellie was not as interesting, but her presence was no real negative.
 The staged interactions she had with Joel or other characters in the world were effective in painting the picture of a girl who doesn't really get to enjoy a childhood in this harsh world.
 The path of Joel being the surrogate dad is a slow and steady one.
 It still feels a little forced just because we can predict it, but it's not unbearably sappy or meaningless.
 Then, it all comes together in a suitable conclusion.

 However, there were plenty of moments where I cringed or frowned because, for every bit of well-written dialogue, there was a scene that could have been more effective if the game's storytelling techniques were a bit more refined, or just a little ambiguous.
 Had the developers more often just stopped a sentence short or ended a scene a few seconds earlier, instead of making sure we understood what happened, allowing us to figure it out on our own, it would have been way more effective.
-All that being said, I am still curious enough to see how Ellie and Joel have changed, since the E3 trailer has confirmed they are both returning in some way in The Last of Us 2.
+All that being said, I am still curious enough to see how Ellie and Joel have changed since the E3 trailer has confirmed they are both returning in some way in The Last of Us 2.
 I just don't look forward to playing it.

 Gameplay

 In case it wasn't clear enough from earlier parts of this review: I did not enjoy playing this game!
 I say this knowing that, despite my many frustrations with the gameplay, a lot of it was likely intentional on the part of the developers.
 In fact, I think that my misery in this game stems from the gameplay successes of The Last of Us.
 It's a game where you're supposed to be on edge with every encounter, having to think quickly about stealthily avoiding enemies and conserving your ammo for any impending firefight.
-The game never wants you to feel too comfortable, even when you're exploring an open area that didn't appear to have any enemies in it.
+The game never wants you to feel too comfortable, even when you're exploring an open area that doesn't appear to have any enemies in it.
 The Last of Us is definitely successful at making every new environment seem like a possible death trap that you're walking into.

 Last-of-Us-Screenshot-2018-08-19-15-14-26-1024x576.png